 Actuarial valuation of the Fund is a joint effort shared by the Retirement Board and the consulting actuarial firm described above.
 Before the valuation is conducted, the consulting actuarial firm recommends three long-term economic assumptions based on the experience of the Fund.
 These economic assumptions include a long-term investment earnings assumption, a long-term wage/inflation assumption and a long-term consumer price index assumption.
-At its November 2008 meeting, after review of the analysis and recommendation prepared by the consulting actuarial firm, the Retirement Board reduced the plan's long-term investment earnings assumption from 8.00% to 7.75%.
+At its November 2008 meeting, after review of the analysis and recommendation prepared by the consulting actuarial firm, the Retirement Board reduced the plan's long-term investment earnings assumption from

+8.00% to 7.75%.
 The Retirement Board did not change the other two long-term economic assumptions, leaving the long-term wage/inflation assumption at 4.50% per annum and the consumer price index assumption at 3.25% per year.
 These economic assumptions along with periodic demographic studies are utilized to prepare the valuation of the Fund each year.
 The latest report as of June 30, 2009 was issued in January 2010.
+The report as of June 30, 2010 is expected to be issued in January 2011.
 Upon receipt of the consulting actuarial firm's valuation report, Retirement System staff provides a recommendation to the Retirement Board as to the Retirement Board's acceptance of the consulting actuary's valuation report.
 In connection with such acceptance, the Retirement Board acts to set the annual employer contribution rates required by the Retirement System as detailed in the report.